() method on the

 DOMStringcontaining the DTMF codes to be transmitted to the recipient.
 Specifying an empty string as the

 tonesparameter clears the tone buffer, aborting any currently queued tones.
+A "," character inserts a two second delay.

 - The amount of time, in milliseconds, that each DTMF tone should last.
 This value must be between 40 ms and 6000 ms (6 seconds), inclusive.
 The default is 100 ms.